eradiate/eradiate/docs/generate/templates/srf.rst

 .. important::

     The following datasets are processed to minimize the amount of computation performed for parts of the spectrum that will result in a low contribution to the final measure.
 Data are processed to keep the total integral of the SRF equal to at least 99.9% of that in the raw data.
+All data are also padded with a leading and trailing zero.

+    The data processing method might still yield a dataset with long tails with values close to zero with a very low contribution to the final result.
+The data is regularly revisited and optimized based on feedback from the development team and users.
+We encourage users to visualize the SRF data before using them to make sure that the data are processed to their liking.

     Raw data are also available, using a ``-raw`` suffix to the dataset ID (*e.g.* ``sentinel_3b-slstr-5-raw``).

 {% for entry in instruments %}
 ``{{entry.name}}``